Lough Derg

 For those who don’t feel they can tackle the full rigors of a traditional pilgrimage, one-day retreats are available.

 There is a small shop on the Island selling religious books and other items.
-They can be bought online too at the Loughderg website - though it has a very strange shopping system which insists that you register before you can even see what is available.
+They can be bought online too at the Loughderg website.